WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Automatic_Upload/index.md

 _* required fields_

-## How to Use
+## Usage

+To use this action, define it in your workflow YAML file with the necessary inputs.
 Below is an example of how to implement this action in a GitHub workflow:

 ```yaml
 name: Continuous Deployment of Meadow MPAK